red0bear/LESSCENSORSHIP/BITCOIN.md

 #6. on actual state of the art you pay more taxes pér transaction using original wallet than expcted.
 This mean bitcoin falied to reach more poor people.

 #7.
-Devs listen too much the demmands from scammers
+Devs listen too much the demmands from scammers and censor users who disagree